IjzerenHein/firestorter/README.md

 ## Documentation

 - [API Reference](./docs/API.md)
-- Real-time updating modes
 - [Using Collections and Documents with a store](./docs/Store.md)
+- Real-time updating modes (coming soon)
 - Using Collection and Document inside a Component (coming soon)
 - Using Queries (coming soon)
 - Why you should create a component per document (coming soon)

-## Todo
+## Work in progress

+Hi ✋, and thanks for visiting this project in it's early stages.
+Firestorter is being build as you read this.
+The API is pretty stable, but more testing and documentation is still needed.
+Let me know if you run into problems or have requests 🤘

 - [x] Collection class
 - [x] Document class